sogeuni/sogeuni.github.io/content/abs/commands/file-and-archiving-commands.md

 **file**

 A utility for identifying file types.
 The command **file file-name** will return a file specification for file-name, such as ascii text or data.
-It references the [[../introduction/sha-bang#^magnumref|magic numbers]] found in /usr/share/magic, /etc/magic, or /usr/lib/magic, depending on the Linux/UNIX distribution.
+It references the [[sha-bang#^magnumref|magic numbers]] found in /usr/share/magic, /etc/magic, or /usr/lib/magic, depending on the Linux/UNIX distribution.

-The -f option causes **file** to run in [[./time-date-commands#^BATCHPROCREF|batch]] mode, to read from a designated file a list of filenames to analyze.
+The -f option causes **file** to run in [[time-date-commands#^BATCHPROCREF|batch]] mode, to read from a designated file a list of filenames to analyze.
 The -z option, when used on a compressed target file, forces an attempt to analyze the uncompressed file type.

 ```bash
 bash$ file test.tar.gz